dandyvica/clf/README.md

-CLF_LINE_NUMBER                    | the line number in the logfile, which triggered the match CLF_MATCHED_RE                     | the regex (as a string) which triggered the match CLF_MATCHED_RE_TYPE                | the type of regex which riggered the match (critical or warning) CLF_CG_n                           | the value of the capture group involved in the match (n >= 0).
+CLF_LINE_NUMBER                    | the line number in the logfile, which triggered the match CLF_MATCHED_RE                     | the regex (as a string) which triggered the match CLF_MATCHED_RE_TYPE                | the type of regex which riggered the match (critical or warning) CLF_CG_n                           | the value of the capture group involved in the match (0 ≤ n ≤ 30).
 Only in case of unnamed capture groups
 CLF_NB_CG                          | number of capture groups
-CLF_cgname                         | the value of the name capture group involved in the match CLF_uservar1                       | the value of a user-defined variables defines in the *global:* YAML tag CLF_OK_COUNT                       | current number of OK patterns found CLF_WARNING_COUNT                  | current number of WARNING patterns found CLF_CRITICAL_COUNT                 | current number of CRITICAL patterns found
+CLF_cgname                         | the value of the name capture group involved in the match uservar1                           | the value of a user-defined variables defines in the *global:* YAML tag CLF_OK_COUNT                       | current number of OK patterns found CLF_WARNING_COUNT                  | current number of WARNING patterns found CLF_CRITICAL_COUNT                 | current number of CRITICAL patterns found